zcharka/arcos-repo/README.md

 **How to add repository**

-> 1. Open `/etc/pacman.conf` and add at the end of the file:
+> 1. Open `/etc/pacman.conf` e.g `nano /etc/pacman.conf` and add at the end of the file:
 >
 > ```ini
 > [arcos-repo]